State funeral of Horatio Nelson: River procession

+The State Barge of Charles II used to carry Nelson's coffin in the river procession, now preserved at the National Museum of the Royal Navy.

 A contemporary panorama by Augustus Charles Pugin, showing the river procession moving off from Greenwich.

 On the morning of Wednesday, 8 January, boats and barges began to gather at Greenwich Hospital wharf for the river procession that would convey Nelson's coffin upriver to Westminster.
 Life Guards and the Greenwich Volunteers were required to keep the large crowd of onlookers in order, despite the bitter southwesterly wind, which also caused difficulties for the watermen.
-At 12.30, the coffin was brought in procession through a guard of the Deptford Volunteers to the King's Stairs and loaded aboard the funeral barge, which had originally been built for King Charles II.
+At 12.30, the coffin was brought in procession through a guard of the Deptford Volunteers to the King's Stairs and loaded aboard the funeral barge, which was the State Barge of Charles II.
 It was covered in black velvet, and embellished with black feathers and heraldic devices.
 The Clarenceaux King of Arms and several naval officers accompanied the coffin.
 The funeral barge was rowed by sailors from the Victory, the other state barges were crewed by selected Greenwich Pensioners.
 The first state barge carried the standard and guidon supported by naval officers and heralds, while the second carried Nelson's banner and great banner and heraldic emblems.
 Following the funeral barge was the fourth state barge, which carried the chief mourner, Admiral Parker, together with the six assistant mourners, all senior naval officers.
 Following the state barges were the royal barge with officials representing the king, a barge for the lords commissioners of the Admiralty, one for the Lord Mayor of London and the City of London Corporation, one for the Thames Navigation Commission and eight representing the City livery companies.
 Accompanying these barges were dozens of other small vessels, some official and others filled with onlookers.

 Minute guns were fired by the River Fencibles from their gunboats throughout the proceedings and when the procession reached the Tower of London at 2:45, the great guns on the wharf also joined the minute gun salute.
 All along the Thames, the banks were packed with spectators, who also crowded the decks and rigging of all the ships moored in the river.
 Westminster was finally reached at 3:30, the wind and squally showers having made hard work for the oarsmen.
 Nelson's coffin and the funeral party disembarked at Whitehall Stairs, the remaining dignitaries proceeded further upstream to Palace Yard Stairs where carriages were waiting to return them to London.
 The coffin was carried in procession by eight Victory seamen along Whitehall to The Admiralty, where it lay overnight in the Captain's Room.